nuejs/www/index.md

     text: This is surprisingly good news for the frontend.
 I'm looking forward to the release of Nue's entire ecosystem.
     from: gh

-  - user: ulrischa
+  - user: auraham
-    text: Seems like Nue could finally bring back something we lost all the way
+    text: I am very impressed by the examples, they are so easy to read.
+I have zero experience with React, Svelte and JS in general, but after reading the examples make me want to learn more.
-    id: "1702763687860162703"
+    id: "37734713"
+    from: hn

   - user: ilrwbwrkhv
     text: More frontend devs needs to stop following the herd and think for themselves and look back at how hackers used to work back in the day to use as little memory as possible.